prathimacode-hub/ML-ProjectKart/Water Quality Prediction/Model/README.md

 **GOAL**

-The goal is to predict Water Quality.
+The goal is to predict  Quality.

-Dataset can be downloaded from [here]( https://www.kaggle.com/adityakadiwal/water-potability)
+Dataset can be downloaded from [here]( https://www.kaggle.com/adityakadiwal/-potability)

 **WHAT I HAD DONE**
-- Discussed some major columns on which water quality depends.
+- Discussed some major columns on which  quality depends.
 - Handling outliers of diagnosis columns.
-As, it is very important because at last we're predicting water quality.
+As, it is very important because at last we're predicting  quality.
 - Then I used different classification models present in sklearn to train the model.
 - Use Correlation coefficients to measure how strong a relationship is between two variables.